zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

 ### Advection and reinitialisation

-To advect the level set function, we solve the Hamilton-Jacobi evolution equation CITATION.
+To advect the level set function, we solve the Hamilton-Jacobi evolution equation [3,4,5].
 This is given by

 ```math
 \frac{\partial\phi}{\partial t} + V(\boldsymbol{x})\lVert\boldsymbol{\nabla}\phi\rVert = 0,